morphyyyy/Madden-20-Team-Playbook-Editor/README.md

 **All files need to live in the same folder to work correctly.
 *** Works with multiple instances running.

+## v2.0.1 - Fix for 7 on 7 (FCF)

+Fixed a crash when pasting plays with empty or Null PSALs

 ## v2.0 - Compatibility with Custom Playbook Editor

 Supports Copy/Paste from Custom Playbook Editor